MattRice12/golang-game-of-life/README_Process.md

       - 1 grid that builds the next generation.
     - So I'd either need 2 Grid values in the Game struct, or 2 functions/methods for each grid (one that references Game and one that outputs a value).
 Neither option seems efficient, so I'm not including Grid as a value in the struct.
       - The downside is that for most functions I end up calling (game Game, grid [][]int) rather than just (g Game).

+  14. Fix all the tests I broke.
+Create new ones.

+  15. Add in other starting game of life patterns.
+Create separate file for patterns.
+Prompt user to select from 3 patterns.

+  16. About to make my final commit and realized the repeater (*InitializeGrid*) I put in for `glider` changed how `pulsar` and `gun` were supposed to look (but in a cool way).
+I thought about giving the user the choice whether to enable the repeater, but I think I'm already asking for enough input from the user, so I just commented calling the method out (see *RunGame* ln 27 and 29)

+  17. Gun also does some cool stuff after about 300 without the repeater, but then dwindles into nothing around 800-900 loops.